yquake2/yquake2/doc/02_installation.md

 with all necessary dependencies and compatibles compilers can be found
 at: https://deponie.yamagi.org/quake2/windows/build/

-The environment must be extracted into *C:\MSYS2\* (other directory will likely work but are unsupported).
+The environment must be extracted into *C:\MSYS2\*.
+Other directores will likely work, but are unsupported.
+So don't complain if you experience problems.
 Either the 32 bit version can be started through *C:\MSYS2\msys32.exe* or the 64 bit version through *C:\MSYS2\msys64.exe*.

 At this time Yamagi Quake II can't be compiled with Microsoft Visual